ibm-cloud-docs/vpc/pps-update-policy.md

 :   Indicates the access policy for the account.
 One of: deny, permit, review.

 `--output`
-:   Specify the output format, only JSON is supported.
+:   Specifies the output format, only JSON is supported.
 One of: JSON.

 `-q, --quiet`
-:   Suppress verbose output.
+:   Suppresses verbose output.

 ### Deleting an account policy from the CLI
 {: #pps-cli-delete-account-policy}